 How to travel around Kiev

-There’s also a big network of buses, mini buses, trams and trolleybuses.
-You pay for the ride inside, either to the person who collects the money and sells ticket or directly to the driver.
+There’s also a big network of buses, minibusses, trams, and trolleybuses.
+You pay for the ride inside, either to the person who collects the money and sells a ticket or directly to the driver.
 To figure out Kiev public transport I can recommend you the app 2GIS – a map that works offline and has all the stop and public transport routes marked.
-It’s been a life safer so many times!
+It’s been a lifesaver so many times!

 Money in Ukraine

-By now I’ve learnt I get the best deals on exchange rates when getting money directly from the ATM.
+By now I’ve learned I get the best deals on exchange rates when getting money directly from the ATM.
 And those are spread all over the city.
 I don’t know if it’s only my bank or it’s a general trend but it’s worth checking out.
-Otherwise you can change the money (mostly USD, EUR and RUB) just about everywhere as there are many exchange points around.
+Otherwise, you can change the money (mostly USD, EUR, and RUB) just about everywhere as there are many exchange points around.

 I never travel without the insurance as you never know what might happen on the road (I’ve learnt my lesson).
 I can recommend World Nomads that offer the insurance dedicated to travelers just like you and me.
 Check the insurance options for your trip here!

 When writing this post I bought another ticket for a weekend in Kiev.
 This city is like a drug, it gets you addicted so quickly and makes you visit Kiev over and over again!
 I really hope I inspired you to visit Kiev as well!
 You can look for the cheapest tickets at SkyScaner or Momondo – that’s what I usually do!

 I’m very well aware of the name discussion, Kiev vs. Kyiv and I know that the second one is correct but still most people know the city as Kiev and will look for this written version hence I’m using it here too.

 For the end I left a few announcements that might interest you:

 - Would you like to travel to Central/Eastern Europe or the Balkans?
 Let me help you with travel planning!
 Click here for more details!